vschac/FAST-PT/README.md

 # FAST-PT

-NOTE: Active development has moved to https://github.com/jablazek/FAST-PT.

 FAST-PT is a code to calculate quantities in cosmological perturbation theory at 1-loop (including, e.g., corrections to the matter power spectrum).
 The code utilizes Fourier methods combined with analytic expressions to reduce the computation time to scale as N log N, where N is the number of grid points in the input linear power spectrum.

-NOTE: v3.1.0 and earlier requires numpy version < 1.24.
-This is fixed in v3.1.1, which is available on pip and conda.
+NOTE: v3.1.0 and earlier require numpy version < 1.24.
+This is fixed in v3.1.1 and later, which is available on pip and conda.

 Easy installation with pip: